SubrataD27/hackrx-backend/README.md

 2. Verify environment variables are set correctly
 3. Ensure Pinecone index is properly configured
 4. Test API endpoints using the provided test script

-## 🎉 Good Luck!

-This production-grade RAG system provides a solid foundation for winning the HackRx 6.0 competition.
-The architecture balances accuracy, performance, and reliability while remaining adaptable to new challenges.

-Remember to:
-- Submit early and iterate based on feedback
-- Monitor the leaderboard for insights
-- Adapt to hidden documents as they unlock
-- Use the comprehensive logging for debugging

-**May the best RAG system win!** 🏆